Arabic diacritics: I‘jām

-Hamza (glottal stop semi-consonant)
+Hamza

-Although normally a diacritic is not considered a letter of the alphabet, the hamza هَمْزة (hamzah, glottal stop), often stands as a separate letter in writing, is written in unpointed texts and is not considered a tashkīl.
+Although not always considered a letter of the alphabet, the hamza هَمْزة (hamzah, glottal stop), often stands as a separate letter in writing, is written in unpointed texts and is not considered a tashkīl.
 It may appear as a letter by itself or as a diacritic over or under an alif, wāw, or yā.

-Which letter is to be used to support the hamzah depends on the quality of the adjacent vowels;
+Which letter is to be used to support the hamzah depends on the quality of the adjacent vowels and its location in the word;